kainjow/Glypha/README.md

 <img src="/screenshot_mac.png?raw=true" alt="Mac screenshot" align="right">

-This is an in-progress port of Glypha III from its Mac OS/QuickDraw version (1995) to cross platform and OpenGL.
+This is a port of Glypha III from its Mac OS/QuickDraw version (1995) to modern operating systems.

 > Glypha III is a classic arcade game originally created by John Calhoun in which you are placed inside an Egyptian temple with only your lance and a winged steed to aid you.
 Here you are forced to do battle with Sphinxes in order to gain the honour of a place on the High Scores list.
 The game is based on Joust and features sound and the original animated graphics.